digital-blueprint/handbook/docs/frameworks/frontend/dev/ui_guideline.md

 </figure>

 ### Maximum Content Width
 Maximum content width is 1400px.
 Regardless of standard layout or wide layout, a maximum width of 1400px must be set.
-This prevents texts or other elements from becoming too long to read or elements within the <main> column from being stretched too much.
+This prevents texts or other elements from becoming too long to read or elements within the `<main>` column from being stretched too much.

 ## Breakpoint Structure & responsive behavior
 <div id="main-bp"></div>

-## Main Breakpoints
 The apps should be developed so that adjustments are primarily made at the two breakpoints to ensure a consistent responsive design.

-### First main breakpoint: 870px (Tablet)
+### First breakpoint: 870px (Tablet)
 <figure id="fig8" style="width:50%; margin:0">
     <img src="../../assets/ui_images/dbp_ui_standardlayout_responsive.svg" alt="First main breakpoint at 870px" style="width:100%; border: 1px solid black; margin: auto;">
     <figcaption>